stefanvasilev/egnn-transformer/blogpost.md

 As a baseline, we compare our dual encoder transformer to varying architectures, with the first being from \[5\] as it is generally the best performing model.
 In addition, we also show the baseline performance reported in QM9 to show how our transformer fares with other transformer methods, specifically compared with that of \[7\] as it outperforms many other implementations in the benchmarks tasks (i.e., QM9) due to utilizing radial basis functions to expand the interatomic distances and adjusting the transformer operations to acommodate to these modified distances naturally.
 <!-- This is just an idea, because I'm not sure if we'll have enough time to handle running the other transformers. - Greg -->

 For all the aforementioned methods except TorchMD-Net (due to time constraints), we evaluate and reproduce their performance on the QM9 \[12, 13\] and N-body \[14\] datasets.
-The former is used to evaluate the model performances on invariant tasks due to only requiring property predictions.
-Meanwhile, the latter is to test how well each model can handle equivariance in the data.
+The former is a task which involves predicting quantum chemical properties (at DFT level) of small organic molecules and is used to evaluate the model performances on invariant tasks due to only requiring property predictions.
+Meanwhile, the latter is to test how well each model can handle equivariance in the data, as it involves predicting the positions of particles depending on the charges and velocities.

 ## **<a name="reproduction">Reproduction of the Experiments</a>**
 <!--